ethereumdegen/landofblockchain/README.md

 ## Bronze Age Client Information

-The bronze age client is just a pre-compiled Unity scenegraph with no capacity to talk to a blockchain, IPFS, network, etc.
+The bronze age client is just a closed source (pre-compiled??)
+Unity scenegraph with no desktop client and no local networking.

 ## Revolt Client Spec